 Seasonal flu is a contagious respiratory illness that is caused by influenza viruses.
 The flu season can start as early as October and can continue into May.
 Flu viruses spread from human to human through droplets from coughing and sneezing.
-The virus can cause mild-to-severe illness and, at times, can lead to death.
-People at high risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease and people 65 years of age and older.
+The virus can cause mild to severe illness and, at times, can lead to death.
+People at high-risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease and people 65 years of age and older.
+Flu symptoms usually start suddenly and can include:

 - Extreme tiredness